dwoods447/lacek-group-example/README.md

 - Change `DB_HOST  in .env from 127.0.0.1 to mysql`
 - Migrate database tables `./vendor/bin/sail php artisan migrate`
 - Seed the database `./vendor/bin/sail php artisan db:seed`
+- Be sure to enter mailtrap credentials into the .env or email delivery may not work
 - Install NPM and Run the development server ` ./vendor/bin/sail npm install && npm run dev`
 - Visit: `http:localhost`